 ^{}The contributions for the Line of Duty Act Program are based on the number of participants in the Program using a per capita-based versus a payroll-based contribution.
-Therefore, covered-employee payroll is the relevant measurement, which is the total payroll of employees in the OPEB plan.
+Therefore, a covered-employer payroll is the more relevant measurement, which is the total payroll of employers in the OPEB plan.